 What happens if I do not register for A2P 10DLC?

-There are two main consequences for not registering for A2P 10DLC:
+There are two main consequences of not registering for A2P 10DLC:

 Higher per-message fees

 Greater filtering of messages - no guarantee of delivery